Chen-zexi/Cubist-Hackathon-Project-2025/README.md

 2. Install dependencies: `npm install`
 3. Run the development server: `npm run dev`
 4. Open [http://localhost:5173](http://localhost:5173) in your browser
+5. IMPORTANT: Download the occupancy_analysis.csv file and add it to public/data

 ## Project Structure